samvera-deprecated/orcid/README.md

 ### NOTE: Application home page URL
 You must enter the same URL for the application home page on the form as you would enter into your browser.
 For example, if you specify "https://localhost:3000" on the ORCID registration form, then you MUST invoke your application via the browser with "https://localhost:3000" in order for all of the ORCID functionality to work.

-For development work in particular, there are multiple ways to specify the local machine, 127.0.0.1, ::1, 192.168.1.1, and localhost.
+For development work in particular, there are multiple ways to specify the local machine: 127.0.0.1, ::1, 192.168.1.1, and localhost.
 It is strongly recommended that you use 'localhost' in the ORCID form's URL for your application and when invoking your application from the browser rather than using any IP address for your local machine.

 ## Setting up your own ORCIDs in the ORCID Development Sandbox